 The clog itself would be the resistance.

-- Current is measured in Amp or A
+- Current is measured in Amperes or A

-- Voltage is measured in Volt or V
+- Voltage is measured in Volts or V

 The relationship between current, voltage and resistance is called Ohm’s Law.